 You can prove notice in a slip and fall case by showing the owner had actual or constructive notice of the defect or dangerous condition.
 Here’s what this means to your case:

-- Actual notice.
 Actual notice means what it says.
 The owner knew of the defect or dangerous condition.
 Unfortunately, it is difficult for victims to prove actual notice because owners and their employees do not routinely admit this.
 Unless there is a surveillance tape, witness statement, or evidence of a prior accident, you may have difficulty proving this.

-- Constructive notice.
 Because actual notice is often so difficult to prove, victims of slip and fall accidents often argue that the owner had constructive notice of the condition.
 Constructive notice is the “should have known” part of the owner’s duty to you.
 Often, circumstantial evidence, such as that the owner did not inspect the property a sufficient number of times, is used to prove constructive notice.

 Certain Factors Influence Whether you Can Prove Constructive Notice, Including: